halt-dos/wiki-base/docs/community-waf/docs/waf/rules/variable_rules.md

 ## How to use:
 1. Log onto the Haltdos Community WAF portal.
 2. Go to **WAF** > **Rules** > **Variable Rules**.
 3. Create rules with different conditions.
-4. Click on Save Changes.
+4. Click on **Save Changes**.

 | Parameters       | Accepted value |  Default |
 |------------------|----------------|----------|